Custody agreement basics: what every parent needs to know

 A custody agreement only becomes legally binding once approved by a court.
 The usual steps are:

-- Draft the agreement together or through mediation.
+- Draft the agreement (on your own or with mediation tools).

 - Both parents sign the document.